to Blue Heron B & B

 Transportation is available to Gustavus from Juneau via the Alaska State ferry and arrives at the Gustavus Dock near Blue Heron B&B on State Dock Road.
 Courtesy van service can be arranged with your hosts.

 It is suggested that visitors consider travel 1 way via ferry and 1 way via small plane or jet to allow adequate time to experience this friendly community.
-You will want to include birding, kayaking, fishing, hiking, whalewatching, flightseeing, fine dining, art galleries and crafts, Saturday market, Glacier viewing, golf and naturalist exhibits and presentations in your stay.
+You will want to include birding, kayaking, fishing, hiking, whalewatching, flightseeing, fine dining, art galleries and crafts, Saturday market, Glacier viewing, naturalist exhibits and presentations in your stay.

 For those who are traveling by water on either a custom charter vessel, bare-boat charter or your own private vessel, you will need to plan ahead.
 It is not suitable to leave your boat tied up to the Gustavus Dock for any extended period of time since space is extremely limited and it is busy in the summer.
 Also, the current and winds can be severe, especially during the westerlies.
 Safe anchorage is limited to a sandy bottom off the flats or the lee side of Pleasant Island; both requiring a good anchor.
 We will meet you at the dock after you notify us.
-A phone booth is located on the beach at the end of the dock.

 Note: To enter Glacier Bay National